 #KidsHelpingKids #FeedingChange #TogetherWeCan #FoodIsNotTrash

 Empower students to rescue uneaten food from school cafeterias and join hands with their communities to nurture food insecure families.

-To alleviate childhood food insecurity, reduce food waste, encourage education equity, and shape a healthier world.
+To alleviate childhood food insecurity, reduce food waste, encourage better educational outcomes, and shape a healthier world.